September 23, 2023

 He uses words, punctuation, and space to create a "concrete" visual image of a grasshopper jumping.
 The word and letter jumble makes more sense as we dig deeper and yet some of it is for pure visual rather than reader effect.

-I have used some of his poems with children who like finding the hidden poem.
+I have used some of his poems with children who like finding a hidden poem.
 They find the jumping-all-about grasshopper r-p-o-p-h-e-s-s-a-g-r who as we look up now gathering to leap leaps arriving...

 They realize the poem is not just meant to be "read."